PreciousChicken/blog/content/posts/minimal-graphql-apollo-server.md

 title: "Oh-so minimal GraphQL API example with Apollo Server"
 date: 2020-11-16T07:48:47Z
 tags: ["Node", "GraphQL", "Apollo Server"]
-categories: ["Web dev"]
+categories: ["Web development"]
-draft: true
+draft: false
 ---

 ## Introduction

 [GraphQL](https://graphql.org/) is a query language for APIs designed by Facebook and intended as a replacement for REST.
-[Apollo Server](https://www.apollographql.com/docs/apollo-server/) is a community maintained open-source server designed for GraphQL that runs on node.
+[Apollo Server](https://www.apollographql.com/) is a community maintained open-source server designed for GraphQL that runs on node.
 This post is a really minimal example of getting Apollo Server running - just so one gets a feel for the core parts.
-I'm therefore using a simple json flat file as a data store, and querying that with JavaScript; this isn't particularly realistic as to how you would use GraphQL for real, but as it is vanilla as you can get it doesn't distract.
+I'm therefore using a simple json flat file as a data store, and querying that with JavaScript; this isn't a particularly realistic GraphQL use case, but it is deliberately vanilla so as not to distract.

 All code can be downloaded from my [minimal-graphql-apollo-server](https://github.com/PreciousChicken/minimal-graphql-apollo-server) repository.